 Once the pastry dough is ready, it is time to roll it, rest/chill it and line the tart or quiche pan.

-- Roll the dough, using a Rolling Pin.
+- Roll the dough with a Rolling Pin.
 For a perfectly even thickness, you can use a rolling pin with thickness rings.
 The easiest way to roll pastry is to only roll in one direction, turning the pastry around instead of the rolling pin.
-For me, the best pastry thickness is about 3 to 4 mm – 1/6 to 1/8 inch.
+For me, the best pastry thickness is about 3 to 4 mm – 1/6 to 1/8 inch. – photo 9

 - Place the rolled pastry over a flat tray and leave to rest in the fridge for at least 1 hour (or up to 24 hours).